 State the purpose of an enforcement panel.

-State the purpose of pre-decisional enforcement conference.
+State the purposes of a pre-decisional enforcement conference, written response, and alternative dispute resolution.

 Discuss the purpose and use of enforcement actions against an individual.

 Discuss the purpose of civil penalties and how to determine the amount of the penalty.